top of page

 Screenshot 2024-10-24 at 4.38.49 PM.png

 The recent executive order signed by Donald Trump to accelerate psychedelic treatments represents a significant shift in U.S. mental health policy.
-The order directs federal agencies to fast-track research, expand access pathways, and invest in psychedelic therapies—particularly for veterans and individuals with serious mental illness.
+This order directs federal agencies to fast-track research, expand access pathways, and invest in psychedelic therapies—particularly for veterans and individuals with serious mental illness.

 However, while the executive order signals progress, it also exposes a critical gap in how mental health—and the role of psychedelic therapy—is currently understood.